The-Lab-LaBella/Wild_Yeast_Summer_2025/growth_experiment.md

 4. Record your OD600 measurement in the formula above
 5. Dilute your sample to 0.0001 OD600 by adding ________ μL of sample to _____ μL of YPD to create a 700μL dilution in a 1.5ml microtube
 6. Add 200 μL of diluted sample to each well assigned

+&nbsp;
+&nbsp;
+# STEP 3
+## Glycerol Stock Preparation

+**Required Materials**
+- Yeast culture
+- Sterile PBST 20%, Glycerol 0.1%, tween 20
+- Sterile MiliQ water
+- 2mL Cryotube

+**Protocol**

+1. Label cryotubes with your sample ID.
+This MUST BE LEGIBLE
+2. Add 1.5 mL PBST 20%, Glycerol 0.1%, tween 20 to each tube.

+Dr. LaBella will complete this on Thursday to give your cultures more time to grow _3.
+Spin down the culture at 4C for 5 minutes at 3,000xg_ _4.
+Wash the pellet with sterile MiliQ water and spin down at 4C for 5 minutes at 3,000xg_ _6.
+Add the resuspended biomass to the cyrotube and transfer to the -80 freezer_